soer7022/CSAUHacktoberFest/README.md

 Complete these two tasks to contribute to this project:

 * Add your name to the `CONTRIBUTORS.md` file
-* Add a algorithm of choice in a language of choice
+* Add an algorithm of choice in a language of choice

 Complete these tasks, make a pull request for your work and wait for it to be merged!